-Can AI really surpass human capabilities?
+Can AI really surpass human capabilities in the future?

 In part of the reasons set out above, AI is not likely to push humankind to a more highly evolved level any more than any of those other technologies did.
 Not only that, but AI, contrary to the claims of many proponents of either dystopian or utopian views, remains far from showing the ability to fully match humankind’s capabilities that both views presuppose.

 Those who believe that AI will eventually surpass human intellectual capability look only at AI’s ability to speedily process and analyze data.
 They picture AI’s ability to learn from the data it processes as the only element involved in human intelligence.
 In doing so, they overlook the essential distinction between AI and the human brain.